Michigan Drug Testing Laws and Regulations

 • Using butane extraction to separate plant resin from a marijuana plant in a manner that demonstrates a reckless disregard for the safety of others is prohibited;

-If approved, the measure would legalize and regulate marijuana and hemp cultivation, production, testing, distribution, sale, use and possession for both medical and non-medical purposes; provide licensing of marijuana establishments; provide certain rights to qualified patients as recommended by their physicians; authorize fee collection; allow the imposition of excise tax on marijuana sales; provide power and duties of state and local governments; authorize local government units to regulate marijuana or weed shops and establishments; and require the promulgation of rules.
+The Coalition to Regulate Marijuana Like Alcohol will regulate recreational marijuana and hemp cultivation, production, testing, distribution, sale, use and possession for both medical and non-medical purposes; provide licensing of marijuana establishments; provide certain rights to qualified patients as recommended by their physicians; authorize fee collection; allow the imposition of excise tax on marijuana sales; provide power and duties of state and local governments; authorize local government units to regulate marijuana or weed shops and establishments; and require the promulgation of rules.

 For Further Reading:

 The material on these pages (state drug testing laws and drug testing regulations) is provided for informational purposes only and does not constitute legal, medical or technical advice.
 This drug testing related information is not intended as a substitute for obtaining legal advice from an attorney, or a relevant medical technical or financial professional.
 TestCountry is not a law firm or a legal agency, therefore cannot guarantee the accuracy of this content.
 Drug testing laws are collected from legal and/or state sources, and it may or may not be valid by the time you are viewing it.
 Any views or opinions expressed are solely those of the author and do not necessarily represent those of Confirm BioSciences Inc. DBA TestCountry.